-In the academic year 2021-2022 this course will take place online.
+In the academic year 2022-2023 this course will take place online.

 Action-oriented research studies are participatory in their approach, i.e. they are designed and conducted in close collaboration with, or with participation from, participants of the research population and other relevant societal stakeholders.
 Simultaneously, they allow an in-depth understanding of the societal context as well as of the persistency of the problems through being closely involved in addressing these.

-- Overview of different action-oriented research approaches
+- Overview of different action-oriented research approaches in theory and practice

 - Reflection on how your PhD research could adopt a participatory approach

 The course has one assignment designed to help you develop your own thinking around how your research connects to social change by writing up a personal explorative narrative.
 It also involves preparatory work (e.g. reading) between the sessions.

 Through participating in this course, you will:

 - Understand and learn how to appraise a variety of action-oriented research approaches

 - Learn how to apply elements of action-oriented research to your own PhD research